The first launch was in Palmerston North at the City Library.

 Launch two was the next day in Wellington at my friend Emma Barnes’s house in Aro Valley.
 Wellington turned on the sunshine for us and it was a stunning day.
 This one was at 3pm in the afternoon and because of the perfect weather and all the women who obliged my request for floral frocks – it felt like a luscious garden party, (Emma McCleary said it felt to her like a wedding!).

-For the ‘formal’ bit at this launch, Helen spoke again, then Pip Adam and Maria McMillan spoke about my writing and said extremely humbling things, then I read poems and all that, and then Natasha Allan did a closing blessing, which set me off crying a lot and Maria had to come and give me a supportive hug and a tissue or ten.
+For the ‘formal’ bit at this launch, Helen spoke again, then Pip Adam and Maria McMillan spoke about my writing and said extremely humbling things, then I read poems and all that, and then Natasha Allan did a closing blessing, which set me off crying a lot.

 Both launches went without a hitch and were just (as far as I’m concerned) perfect.
 I really couldn’t be any happier.
 Sometimes dreams come true.
 Check out this cheesy grin: